KaffinPX/Kaspian/README.md

 ## Development

-Ensure you have Node.js version 16 or higher installed.
-If not, please install the latest version of Node.js to proceed with the development process.
+Ensure you have Bun.
+If not, please install the latest version of Bun to proceed with the development process.

-Install the required Node.js modules using the command ``npm install`` and get WASM binaries from [here](https://kaspa.aspectron.org/nightly/downloads/) or by building it yourself from rusty-kaspa.
+Install the required Bun modules using the command ``bun install`` and get WASM binaries from [here](https://kaspa.aspectron.org/nightly/downloads/) or by building it yourself from rusty-kaspa.
 Once obtained, place the WASM binaries into the ``./wasm`` folder.

 ### Testing

-To begin testing, execute ``npm run dev`` to run the development server.
+To begin testing, execute ``bun run dev`` to run the development server.
 Then, utilize the contents of the dist folder as an unpacked extension in your browser for testing purposes.

+### Building

+To build it as an unpacked extension, execute ``bun run build``.
+It will be built into dist folder.